Multi-Agent Diverse Generative Adversarial Networks: Introduction

-Inspired by the multi-agent algorithm~\cite{abadi2016learning} and coupled GAN~\cite{liu2016coupled}, we propose to use multiple generators with one discriminator, and allow generators to share information.
-We call this the Multi-Agent GAN architecture as shown in Figure~\ref{fig:multiAgentGAN}.
-In more detail, similar to the standard GAN, the objective of each generator here is to maximize the mistakes of the {\em common} discriminator.
-To allow different generators to share information with each other, we share few initial layer parameters among all the generators.
-Another reason behind sharing these parameters is the fact that initial layers capture high-frequency structures which is almost the same for a particular type of dataset (for example, faces), therefore, sharing them reduces redundant computations.
-Naively using this simple approach may lead to the {\em trivial solution} where all the generators learn to generate {\em similar} samples.
-To resolve this issue and generate different visually plausible samples capturing diverse high probability modes, we propose a very simple and intuitive solution. {\em We propose to modify the objective function of the discriminator, in which, along with finding the real and the fake samples, the discriminator also has to correctly predict the generator that generated the given fake sample.} Intuitively, in order to succeed in this task, the discriminator must learn to push generations corresponding to different generators towards different identifiable modes.
-Experimentally, we show that this approach is highly effective and outperforms existing approaches in terms of diverse generations.
-We also provide theoretical analysis of this approach and show that the proposed modification in the discriminator's objective function allows generators to learn together as a mixture model where each generator represents a mixture component.
-We show that at convergence, the global optimum value of $-(k+1)\log(k+1) + k \log k$ is achieved, where $k$ is the number of generators.
+Borrowing from the multi-agent algorithm~\cite{abadi2016learning} and coupled GAN~\cite{liu2016coupled}, we propose to use multiple generators with one discriminator.
+We call this framework the Multi-Agent GAN architecture, as shown in Fig.~\ref{fig:multiAgentGAN}.
+In detail, similar to the standard GAN, the objective of each generator here is to maximize the mistakes of the {\em common} discriminator.
+Depending on the task, it might be useful for different generators to share information.
+This is done using the initial layer parameters of generators.
+Another reason behind sharing these parameters is the fact that initial layers capture low-frequency structures which are almost the same for a particular type of dataset (for example, faces), therefore, sharing them reduces redundant computations.
+However, when the dataset contains images from completely different modalities, one can avoid sharing these parameters.
+Naively using multiple generators may lead to the {\em trivial solution} where all the generators learn to generate {\em similar} samples.
+To resolve this issue and generate different visually plausible samples capturing diverse high probability modes, we propose to modify the objective function of the discriminator.
+In the modified objective, along with finding the real and the fake samples, the discriminator also has to correctly identify the generator that generated the given fake sample.
+Intuitively, in order to succeed in this task, the discriminator must learn to push generations corresponding to different generators towards different identifiable modes.
 Combining the Multi-Agent GAN architecture with the diversity enforcing term allows us to generate diverse plausible samples, thus the name Multi-Agent Diverse GAN (MAD-GAN).